huwiler/advanced-js-react-template/website/README.md

 Choose:

 ```
+Select "Ignore files and continue" to keep your README.md in the website directory.
-✔ Select a framework: › Vanilla
+Select a framework: › React
-✔ Select a variant: › JavaScript
+Select a variant: › JavaScript
+Select "No" when asked to use rolldown-vite
 ```

 Install dependencies: